muchaste/EOD-Logger/README.md

 ### Prerequisites
 * Install the Arduino GUI and Teensyduino Addon

+### Where to start?
+Which sketch you need depends on your application - do you want to record on one or several channels?
+Do you want to read differential or single-ended input?
+The following sketches are the most up-to-date versions that cover most applications
+* 1-Channel differential recording: eodlogger_1channel_diff_DS3231
+* 2-Channel single-ended: eodlogger_2channel_DS3231
+* 8-Channel single-eded: eodlogger_8channel

+For testing purposes, the barebone versions of the 1- and 2-Channel sketches are recommended, as they don't use an RTC.

 ### Installation

-1. Clone the repo or download the eodlogger_v1.ino sketch
+1. Clone the repo or download the sketch that suits your needs.

 2. Adjust the sketch to your needs (see comments in sketch).

-3. Wire the components as can be seen below:
+3. Wire the components.
+An example for a simple configuration (no amp, differential input directly from electrodes) can be seen below:
 <img src="images/eod_logger_wiring_Steckplatine.png" alt="Wiring scheme">
 <img src="images/eod_logger_wiring_circuit.png" alt="Circuit scheme">

-4. Set the RTC clock using the "SetTime" Sketch from the DS1317RTC library examples (this also works with the DS3231 chip)
+4. If you use an RTC clock, set the RTC clock using the "SetTime" Sketch from the DS1317RTC library examples (this also works with the DS3231 chip)

-5. Upload the eodlogger_v1.ino
+5. Upload the sketch to the teensy and start recording.

 <!-- USAGE EXAMPLES -->
 ## Usage

-As soon as the EOD-logger is powered up, it will run through its startup routine.
-If everything checks out (SD card found, RTC responds), the onboard LED on the Teensy blinks 5 times.
-From this point, the logger records continuously voltage and stores the values on the SD card until you turn it off, energy runs out or the SD card is full.
+The loggers store continuous analog voltage readings on the onboard SD card of the Teensy 3.5.
+Operation duration depends on power supply capacity, storage capacity, sample rate and number of channels.
+With an autonomous voltage supply (e.g. a powerbank) and a waterproof housing, the loggers can be deployed in any aquatic system and monitor electrical activity.

+*Test your configuration before going full Jacques Cousteau.
+Expect everything that can go wrong, to actually go wrong.*

+This may sound trivial but it is probably the most precious advice I can give.
+There are many pitfalls hidden in DIY projects such as this one here.
+Here are some that I encountered on my first sampling trip:
+* Cables came loose
+* Water entered my loggers' housing when water temperature and pressure changed over night
+* Waves and water current shook the loggers so violently that they stopped logging (probably some power supply contact issue)
+* Someone took them (have enough of them with you!)

 <!-- ROADMAP -->